 “Getting to work with so many editors and graduate student reviewers completely enhanced my writing skills, from things as simple as jargonless word choice to broad notions of scientific accuracy,” said Samuel Hutchinson CC’23, a writer for the spring issue.

 One of the cornerstones of the journal is that students from both sides of Broadway helped bring the vision of the spring issue to life — something the Grey Matters CU team takes pride in.
 “The Columbia/Barnard partnership has been imperative to the success of Grey Matters thus far,” said Chang.
 “This collaboration has been so seamless that oftentimes it doesn’t feel like a partnership at all.
 We are just a collective undergraduate student body, all passionate about sharing neuroscience with the world.”

-For Vayntrub, successfully leading the journal team and taking neuroscience to a literary level was a direct result of the campus support they received.
+For Vayntrub, successfully leading the journal team and bringing a journalistic spin to neuroscience was a direct result of the campus support they received.
 “Since starting the organization, I have felt incredibly empowered by Barnard to pursue this passion,” said Vayntrub.
 “Out of all the universities in the country, I cannot imagine a better place for a woman to found a science publication than Barnard.”

 The next issue of Grey Matters is slated to publish on December 8.
 Possible topics include psychedelics, horror movies, mirror meditation, music, and how pollution affects our brains.
 For updates, follow Grey Matters on Instagram.